I’ve always been very thin, and not very strong.

 A challenge, by definition, is a little bit above and beyond what you can currently do.
 It’s not more than you ever could do, though.

 I don’t have the body type to win a bodybuilding contest or a weightlifting competition (nor does that interest me, actually).
 But there’s a big difference between “I can’t do this right now” and “I can never achieve this.”

 Somewhere in that space – up towards the scary end – is your challenge.
 As the wonderful Catherine Caine says, “You should always try anything that makes you uncomfortable, and nothing that makes you uneasy.”

 What is your challenge going to be?
 Can you double it?

-Sometimes “get a plan” means “make your own plan”.
+Sometimes “make a plan” means “choose your own path.”
 Sometimes it means “find someone else with a plan and use theirs”.
 For exercise, because I’m no expert, I consult people who are experts and use their plans.
-The 100 Pushups challenge comes from a website (hundredpushups.com).
-It tells you, based on how many pushups you can do when you start, how many to do in each of five sets, in each of three exercise days per week, for six weeks.
-It builds you up gradually to the point where you are capable of 100 consecutive pushups.
+The 100 Push-ups challenge comes from a website (hundredpushups.com).
+It tells you, based on how many push-ups you can do when you start, how many to do in each of five sets, in each of three exercise days per week, for six weeks.
+It builds you up gradually to the point where you are capable of 100 consecutive push-ups.